 Yes.
 Several projects have been announced or have entered a permitting process.

-Why is solar projects being pursued as a source of grid power?
+Why are solar projects being pursued as a source of grid power?

 The most important drivers propelling solar power are its low cost relative to other resources and its relatively short development time.
 The cost of new large-scale solar generation has dropped to the point where it is cost-competitive today with existing fossil fuel power plants.